droglenc/NCMTH207/modules/LogisticRegression/Lecture_LogReg_BatMorph.knit.md

 ```r
 > predProb <- function(x,alpha,beta) exp(alpha+beta*x)/(1+exp(alpha+beta*x))
 ```
-For example, this function can be used to find the probability of a *semotus* given a canine tooth height of 3.1 (and the obsered values of the intercept and slope).
+For example, this function can be used to find the probability of a *semotus* given a tooth height of 3.1 (and the obsered values of the intercept and slope).

 ```r
 > predProb(3.1,alpha=35.51574,beta=-11.11193)